Last Updated on June 4, 2023 by Dave Farquhar

 It’s not normal for a plug to get hot.
 Heat when electrical current is flowing means there’s resistance going on.
 You won’t eliminate resistance but you want to reduce it.
 This reduces the risk of electrical fire, and also reduces the risk of your electrical appliance malfunctioning.
 If your plug is getting hot, it may mean your appliance isn’t getting enough current.

 If your plug gets hot, it’s eventually going to cause the electrical outlet to burn.
 That’s bad.
 But there are two main causes for that, and they aren’t especially expensive or difficult to fix.

 What causes an electrical outlet to burn?

-When I buy a house to fix up, I almost always find one electrical outlet somewhere.
-A burned electrical outlet is usually one of the reasons a house falls into my price range.
-Other potential buyers see the burn mark and it scares them off.
+When I used to buy a house to fix up, I almost always found one burned electrical outlet somewhere.
+A burned electrical outlet was frequently one of the reasons a house fell into my price range.
+Other potential buyers saw the burn mark and it scared them off.